 Buying in the right stage of a real estate cycle and in the right neighborhoods will always result in appreciation and profit.
 However, timing a real estate cycle is difficult and very speculative.
 Buying for a moderate long-term appreciation is safer and easier over short-term appreciation without equity and cash flow.
-Look for city-wide trends to pick areas that will hold their values and grow at an average 5 to 7 percent pace.
+Look for city-wide rent trends in Las Vegas to pick areas that will hold their values and grow at an average 5 to 7 percent pace.
 Now if you combine this strategy with reasonable cash flow and buying into equity, you will definitely be a smart investor.

 The majority of the people overlook this aspect when they buy a new apartment.
 This covers property tax, water charge, assessment tax, common electricity charge, municipal tax, elevator charge or charges for hired help including security and garbage cleaner.
 It is important to find out how much is the maintenance charge and what encompasses the charges.

 It is one of the crucial factors to consider before selecting a house.
 Check whether the apartment has security guards and about the current thefts in the area for further evaluation.
 Besides, it is equally important to see whether the area you plan to stay is pleasant.
 Will the noise affect your lifestyle?
 It is worth inspecting the building during the peak traffic hour before you agree to purchase.
 Most importantly, check whether the area will be more pleasant to live with your kids and safe for them to move around freely.